Complexity Classification in Infinite-Domain Constraint Satisfaction

 \section{Endomorphisms}

-The goal of this section is the proof of Proposition~\ref{prop:polys}, which allows us to reduce the classification task for $\bB$ to the classification of those structures $\bB$ where the $\Aut(\bB)$ is dense in $\End(\bB)$; moreover, we give a description of the five possible automorphism groups that can appear, due to Thomas~\cite{RandomReducts}.
+The goal of this section is the proof of Proposition~\ref{prop:endos}, which allows us to reduce the classification task for $\bB$ to the classification of those structures $\bB$ where the $\Aut(\bB)$ is dense in $\End(\bB)$; moreover, we give a description of the five possible automorphism groups that can appear, due to Thomas~\cite{RandomReducts}.